ChrisRackauckas/ClimateMachine.jl/docs/src/HowToGuides/Numerics/LinearSolvers/IterativeSolvers.md

 ## Conventions

-- The name of the module is the name of the struct but with solver appended
-- Q refers to the initial guess for the iterative solver that gets overwritten with the final solution
+- `Q` refers to the initial guess for the iterative solver that gets overwritten with the final solution
-- Qrhs refers to the right hand side of the linear system
+- `Qrhs` refers to the right hand side of the linear system